Antiphilosophy

 Antiphilosophy is an opposition to traditional philosophy.
 It may be characterized as anti-theoretical, critical of a priori justifications, and may see common philosophical problems as misconceptions that are to be dissolved.
 Common strategies may involve forms of relativism, skepticism, nihilism, or pluralism.

-The term has been used as a denigrating word but is also used with more neutral or positive connotations.
+The term has been used disparagingly, but is also used with more neutral or positive connotations.
 In the early 1990's Alain Badiou conducted a series of Seminars with the generic topic "Antiphilosophy" and later adopted the word for a number of publications.
+Boris Groys's 2012 book Introduction to Antiphilosophy discusses thinkers such as Kierkegaard, Lev Shestov, Nietzsche, and Walter Benjamin as belonging to the tradition.

+Usage

-The word and its cognates ("antiphilosopher", "antiphilosophic") has been in use at least since the XVIIIth c.
+The word and its cognates ("antiphilosopher", "antiphilosophic") has been in use at least since the 18th c.
 It was a time when in France progressive intellectuals were called "philosophers", while their opponents styled themselves as "antiphilosophers".
 So "antiphilosophy" has also a periodizing meaning, loosely equivalent to Counter-Enlightenment.

 Examples of antiphilosophical positions

 Ethics

 The antiphilosopher could argue that, with regard to ethics, there is only practical, ordinary reasoning.
 Therefore, a priori it is wrong to superimpose overarching ideas of what is good for philosophical reasons.
 For example, it is wrong blanketly to assume that only happiness matters, as in utilitarianism.
 This is not to claim, however, that a utilitarian-like argument may not be valid in some particular case.